keshavlearndevops/node-todo-cicd/README.md

 ### 15. Project Validation

 Before proceeding, ensure that you've added an inbound rule for port 8000 on the agent instance.
 Since this port is exposed in both the Dockerfile and docker-compose, this step is essential.
 I've got you covered!
 Now, with the public IP of the Agent Instance in hand, combine it with port 8000 (e.g., `54.88.127.94:8000`) and enter it in a new browser tab.
 Witness the output below – if you see it, congratulations!
-You've successfully completed the Project.
+You've successfully completed this Project.
 Happy Learning!

 ![Final Test](https://github.com/keshavlearndevops/node-todo-cicd/assets/134159375/cac2157c-ce4b-488f-8a27-b2b16f2bf05c)